neroden/timetable_kit/timetable_kit/specs_amtrak/README.rst

 * sunset-limited: thinks it's running to Orlando (timetable accounts for this)

 Files to assemble individual pages into a multi-page timetable end with ".list".
-Each one is a list of individual page output filenames (no suffix), in the correct order.
+Each one has an overall title in the top line.
+The remaining lines are a list of individual page output filenames (no suffix), in the correct order.